h3h3boii/Spoidy/README.md

 # Epicness Information

-Epicness Is A Bot Made By TrueGamerTalha For Vishu
+Spoidy Is A Bot Made By TrueGamerTalha

 ## Acknowledgements: